imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

 #### Complex [Hardware Wallet](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/hardware-wallets.html) Wallet ([Air-Gapped](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/offline-computing/building-your-offline-air-gapped-computer.html) Setup with Bip39 Passphrase)

  1\.
-Setup a single Ledger Nano S. Plug into a plug not computer when creating seed/accounts.
+Setup a single Ledger Nano S. Plug into a plug (not a computer) when creating seed/accounts.

  2\.
 Upgrade/verify that your Ledger Nano S is at version 1.3.1.